Turkish rose farmers struggle to keep tradition alive

-ISPARTA, Turkey Many of the workers in the bright-pink fields in this southwest Turkish province have an unexpected connection with the flowers they are tending.
-They are Syrian refugees working as itinerant laborers during Turkey's harvest of its prized Damascus rose.
+ISPARTA, Turkey, July 2 Many of the workers in the bright-pink fields in this southwest Turkish province have an unexpected connection with the flowers they are tending.
+They are Syrian refugees working as itinerant labourers during Turkey's harvest of its prized Damascus rose.

 The harvest, set to end this weekend, transforms 16 million square m (4,000 acres) of land into beds of pink and perfumes the air around the town of Isparta, the world's biggest producer of Damascus roses and their costly oil, each June.